Applying Knowledge Management: Principles and Practices

-The intended audience for this course is Engineers, Scientists, Managers and other staff in hi-tech companies and organisations.
-In particular it is aimed at those who would like develop a comprehensive insight into the main aspects of knowledge management and to equip themselves with the practical skills to build or begin the introduction of knowledge management interventions within their organisation.
+This course is for engineers, scientists, managers and other staff in hi-tech companies and organisations from both the public and private sectors.
+Gain a comprehensive insight into the main aspects of knowledge management and the practical skills you need to build or begin the introduction of knowledge management interventions within your organisation.

 Previous course attendees have come from:

 HSBC, Arthur D. Little, Colgate Palmolive, Intel Corporation, Datong Electronics, University of Luxembourg, ZTE Corporation, Whirlpool/Polar S.A, University of Cambridge, Westadex Technologies Limited, ATOS Origin Netherlands, Euro Car Parks, Nexen Petroleum UK Limited, HMGCC, Cancer Research UK, S.O.R.
 Internacional S.A., Graham & Brown Inc., Ipsen Pharmaceutical Limited, GlaxoSmithKline and more.

 If you're uncertain whether this course is suitable for your requirements, please email us with any questions you may have.